If you are not already in Norway when your application is granted, you can now travel to Norway.

 It is unfortunately not possible to get support from the UDI to pay for the travel to Norway, even if you are a family member of a refugee.

-A residence card is a plastic card in credit card format that proves that you have been granted a residence permit in Norway.
+A residence card is a credit-card-sized plastic card that proves that you have been granted a residence permit in Norway.
 The police will order your residence card.

 If you are under the age of 18, your parents or guardian must accompany you to the police.